NEMSLinux/nems-docs/check_commands/check_snmp_synology.rst

 - Synology UPS
 - Synology Version

-By default, the Admins contact group will be notified.
+By default, the *admins* contact group will be notified.

 As per https://github.com/corben2/check_snmp_synology